 Wildcard exemptions - Wildcard exemptions are sort of a catch-all for property that does not fall into the other categories, or property that exceeds the maximum value for its own exemption.
 In these cases the debtor may be able to apply the wildcard exemption to protect even more property that would otherwise go to the bankruptcy estate.
 Unfortunately, wildcard exemptions are not available in every state, and are also limited in value.

-For anyone thinking of filing bankruptcy, becoming familiar with the protections that are offered by the various different types of bankruptcy exemptions can be very important.
+For anyone thinking of filing for bankruptcy, becoming familiar with the protections that are offered by the different types of bankruptcy exemptions can be very important.
 However, as suggested above, figuring out what laws and exemptions can apply to different types of property can be complicated.
-Contact a local attorney for a free initial legal assessment to discuss your situation with someone who can help navigate you through the process.
+Contact a local bankruptcy attorney to discuss your situation with someone who can help navigate you through the process.